 We have in the past, and may in the future, make repurchases of our common stock in market or privately-negotiated transactions.
-At December 31, 2015 we had approximately 4.0 million shares available for repurchase of our common stock under the authorizations described in Note 14 to our Consolidated Financial Statements.
+At December 31, 2016 we had approximately 4.0 million shares available for repurchase of our common stock under the authorizations described in Note 16 to our Consolidated Financial Statements.

-Prior to 2013, Kronos' board of directors authorized the repurchase of up to 2.0 million shares of its common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
+Prior to 2014, Kronos' board of directors authorized the repurchase of up to 2.0 million shares of its common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
 Kronos may repurchase its common stock from time to time as market conditions permit.
 The stock repurchase program does not include specific price targets or timetables and may be suspended at any time.
 Depending on market conditions, Kronos may terminate the program prior to its completion.
 Kronos will use cash on hand to acquire the shares.
 Repurchased shares will be added to Kronos' treasury and cancelled.
-In the third quarter of 2013 Kronos repurchased approximately 49,000 shares for an aggregate of \$.7 million under its repurchase program.
-The third quarter purchases are the only purchases Kronos has made to date under the plan and at December 31, 2015 approximately 1.95 million shares are available for repurchase.
+Kronos did not make any repurchases under the plan during 2014, 2015 and 2016, and at December 31, 2016 approximately 1.95 million shares are available for repurchase.

-Prior to 2013, CompX's board of directors authorized various repurchases of its Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
+Prior to 2014, CompX's board of directors authorized various repurchases of its Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
 CompX may repurchase its common stock from time to time as market conditions permit.
 The stock repurchase program does not include specific price targets or timetables and may be suspended at any time.
 Depending on market conditions, CompX may terminate the program prior to its completion.
 CompX will generally use cash on hand to acquire the shares.
 Repurchased shares will be added to CompX's treasury and cancelled.
-CompX did not make any repurchases under the plan during 2013, 2014 and 2015, and at December 31, 2015 approximately 678,000 shares were available for purchase under these authorizations.
+CompX did not make any repurchases under the plan during 2014, 2015 and 2016, and at December 31, 2016 approximately 678,000 shares were available for purchase under these authorizations.